 Just like with the indoor house training, take him to the potty area, probably marked by the paper pad after meals, and immediately wake up.
 These are the times that your dog is likely to need a potty break.

 Once again, ensure that you are using the correct crate size.
 This way, your dog will not have the opportunity to pee in the crate.
 However, if you have to leave the house for a few hours, this can be challenging.
 You might consider covering the crate’s floor with paper pads so you can easily remove them when you get back.

 5. Establish a routine

 For instance, you should keep the potty breaks to once every hour.
-Particularly, you should monitor his feeding behavior so that you can be able to estimate the time he is likely to potty.
-Most dogs will take 30-minutes to one hour on average to potty right after drinking and eating respectively.
+Mainly, you should monitor his feeding behavior so that you can be able to estimate the time he is likely to potty.
+Most dogs will take 30-minutes to one hour on average to potty right after drinking and eating, respectively.
 In addition, if you are using a crate to potty train your dog, always take him to the designated potty area immediately after you let him out.

 Also, take him to the potty whenever he wakes up from naps.
 Monitor his nighttime potty behavior and ensure that you wake him up at night to go potty.
 This way, you will be training him that at certain times, he needs to visit the potty area.

 Feed your dog consistently; you will never have to worry about house-soiling accidents.
 Dogs are very particular when it comes to plans.
 Ensure that you are feeding your puppy the right amount of food and nourishment of high quality.
 This includes the treats and snacks he gets to eat during the day.

 6. Slowly give your dog access to different parts of the house